ceilingrat/git-experiments-1/README.md

 However, let's start with the journal entries here in this file.

+## command reference
+Since the replit environment doesn't gave man entries, I can't get help at the command-line.

+Instead, I should use the [online reference docs](https://git-scm.com/docs).

 ## git settings

 [Page 1.6 of the book](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) introduces configuration of git and describes how to check your git configuration.